dworthm/dworthm/README.md

 # Hello!
 ### Welcome to my GitHub Profile!
-I'm a full stack developer based in New England
+I'm a full stack developer based in New England.
 ## Tech Stack
 ### Languages